 Sudo allows a user to run commands or programs with security privileges of another user ( by default superuser).
 Superuser in Linux is called 'root'.

-It is one of the best security practice is to use non-root user to perform server administration.
+It is one of the best security practices is to use non-root user to perform server administration.

 In this quick article, we are going to create a user and add to a sudo group in Arch Linux.